Istria and Kvarner Bay

 The highlight of any trip to Pula is the Roman Amphitheatre.
 It is the only remaining amphitheatre to have four side towers and all three Roman architectural orders entirely preserved.

-Rabac is a pretty little town with picturesque brightly colored houses overlooking a glorious bay.
-Girandella beach is the best of a small choice of pebble beaches with plenty of establishments when the sunbathing is done for a spot of lunch or a cooling cocktail at day’s end.
+Rabac is a pretty little town with picturesque brightly coloured houses overlooking a glorious bay.
+Girandella Beach is the best of a small choice of pebble beaches with plenty of establishments where the sunbathing is done for a spot of lunch or a cooling cocktail at day’s end.

 The town is extremely popular and crowded in the summer months like many of Croatia’s most popular resorts so prepare yourselves if you are heading there in the heat of August!

 Hum is by all accounts officially the smallest town in the world.
 Now whether that is true or not it’s wonderful and most definitely small and perfectly formed!

 At only 100 meters long and 30 meters wide it hosts a wealth of interest for visitors such as the city walls, the watch tower, stone streets, and squares.
 The town is like many in the region known for its cuisine in particular its truffles.
 The town is also known as Biska which is a local brandy.